tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // Stefan
 Without _Stefan Marr_ and the research stay at his lab in Kent, @chapter:testing would not have been written.
+// Octave Larose and Sophie Kaleba
 I would like to thank him and his students, _Octave Larose_ and _Sophie Kaleba_, for their generous welcome.
-//Stefan had a bigger impact on this dissertation and on me as a young researcher than he would like to think, I am very thankful for his advice throughout the years.
-// Internationale contacten: Octave Larose and Sophie Kaleba

 // Maarten
 Finally, my thanks to _Maarten Steevens_.
 It was wonderful collaborating on the multiverse debugger.